Pulkito4/Chat-Room-App/README.md

 ## Deployment

-This project is deployed on Vercel and can be accessed using the following link: chat-room-app-sigma.vercel.app
+This project is deployed on Vercel and can be accessed using the following link: [https://chat-room-app-sigma.vercel.app]

 ## Contributing